In this brief guide, we will discuss concepts related to ENTJ and Depression, and some features of the ENTJ personality.

 More emotionally fragile/reactive.
 I’m easier to offend and more likely to respond aggressively when it happens.

-More likely to hate being alone and seek company for its own sake (Seeking company is probably healthy in this circumstance so this is probably a good impulse) (This is also when EFP types are great because talking about your feels when you’re depressed is like their crack)
+More likely to hate being alone and seek company for its own sake (Seeking company is probably healthy in this circumstance so this is probably a good impulse) (This is also when EFP types are great because talking about your feels when you’re depressed is like their thing)

 Less motivated and more inclined to be OK with being bored.
 As a consequence of not being engaged with anything, my energy level drops hard.